sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 - The pipeline sets the direction as RX(**inbound**) based on the **incoming packet's VNI**, if it does not match against any reserved VNI.
 - Using the inner `dst-mac`, **maps to the corresponding ENI**.
-- In the inbound flow, Routing (LPM) lookup happens based on VNI and SRC PA prefix and maps to VNET.
+- In the inbound flow, Priority-based "Routing Rule" lookup happens based on VNI and optionally SRC PA prefix and maps to VNET.
+(In other words, the VNET is derived from a VNI key or a combination of VNI key and SRC PA based on the routing rule entry.
-- Using the VNET mapping tables, source PA address is validated against the list of mappings.
+- Using the derived VNET mapping tables, the source PA address is validated against the list of mappings.
 If the check passes, **decap** action is performed, else dropped.
-- After LPM, the three ACL stages are processed in order.
+- After the route lookup above, the three ACL stages are processed in order.
 ACLs can have multiple `src/dst` IP ranges or port ranges as match criteria.

 > [!NOTE] CA-PA mapping table are used for both encap and decap processing.